 Reporting forgiveness of debt on the IRS 1099 c is required to be issued by any creditor that settles or writes off over $600.
 If you settle your $10,000 debt for $3,000 you will get a 1099 c for $7,000 and and a tax bill of about $2,000 – $3,000.
 If you don’t declare this income you will also get non-reporting and negligence penalties.

 There are two exceptions to the 1099 C forgiveness of debt.
 The first is you are insolvent when the debt is written off (bankrupt).
 The second is you file bankruptcy before the debt is written off and the 1099 c is issued, there is also no income to declare.
 If you file bankruptcy after the 1099 C is issued you still have to declare that as income.
 There is a third exception for real estate.
-It is the Mortgage Forgiveness Act of 2007.
-It apples to the homeowners of residential real estate only.
-It also only applies to homeowners who had the debt written off during 2007 to 2012.
+This is the Mortgage Forgiveness Act of 2007.
+It apples to the homeowners of residential real estate only who had the debt written off from 2007 to 2012.

 Bankruptcy vs. “Credit Counseling”